NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 I believe she will be collabing with Nene at one point; the original time didn't work out but there was a rescheduling planned.

+----- __616.3__ -----2022-07-22 00:44:02+08:00:

+...Wasn't that in the free portion though?

+----- __616.4__ -----2022-07-22 00:53:21+08:00:

+There's a difference between '$50 for 3rd Fes wasn't worth it' and 'I felt like I got more out of the $50 I paid for Calli's concert than the $50 I paid for each day of 3rd Fes', and it's one which you've clearly said you're in the former camp on.
+For my part, I did enjoy 3rd Fes and thought it was worth the price of admission, but Calli's concert was definitely *more* worth the price.
+Which is weird to say given that Calli's concert had 24 songs, while 3rd Fes had 28 and 26 respectively, while also being considerably lower-tech in some regards, but I imagine it was a mix of:

+* Calli being my oshi, 24 Calli songs is a lot more enticing than 26/8 songs of which maybe half to two thirds feature a member I actively follow;

+* The songs were much more densely packed with no MC segments, so it *felt* like more was going on;

+* It was a bit more of an intimate atmosphere even in the livestream, with a much more substantial 'vibe' to it;

+* Because it was Calli throughout, there was a sort of continuity of atmosphere to it across songs without it being broken up into individual members' sections;

+* The producers really must have had fun doing new visual effects for every single song;

+* It's Calli.
+Everything is a banger.
+Even the shitposts?
+Especially the shitposts.

 ### 617: [Anyone know anything about White City in Saint Lucie County, Fla?](https://old.reddit.com/r/AskHistorians/comments/w37xz2/anyone_know_anything_about_white_city_in_saint/), submitted on 2022-07-20 08:18:27+08:00.

 ----- __617.1__ -----2022-07-20 09:25:54+08:00: